mkarneim/pojobuilder/README.md

         and ["samples/src/generated/java/samples/with/generationgap"].
         Default is `false`.
 * `withCopyMethod=<boolean>`
-    Specifies whether a copy method should be generated.
+    specifies whether a copy method should be generated.
 Use the copy method to initialize the builder's values from a given pojo instance.
 	For an example please see ["samples/src/generated/java/samples/with/copy/AddressDTOBuilder.java"].
 	Default is `false`.